 Female Clinical Teaching Associates exams occur in the fall term, from September to October.
-We run six sessions during this time.
+We run four sessions during this time.

-Male Clinical Teaching Associates exams occur in the winter term, from January to April.
-We run two sessions during this time.
+Male Clinical Teaching Associates exams occur in the fall term, from October to November.
+We run four sessions during this time.

-Sessions typically occur on Thursdays, but Clinical Teaching Associates should have flexibility in their schedules.
+Sessions currently occur on Tuesday or Thursday mornings, but Clinical Teaching Associates should have flexibility in their schedules.

 Yes.
 It is important that Clinical Teaching Associates work with male and female students on their technique and communication skills to ensure they deliver a safe and respectful examination.